 BMW R1100R Ignition Switch Replacement

-Occasionally, I'll take in automotive side work, and when I do, it's usually something time consuming like an engine build or complete rewiring job.
-To make room in the garage, a motorcycle may have to stay outside for a while.
+Occasionally I'll take in side work, and when I do, it's likely to be something time consuming, like an engine build or complete rewiring job.
+To make room in the garage, one of the motorcycles may have to stay outside for a while.
 And since the R1100R is my least vintage bike, it's the one that has to stay outside.

-After rolling the bike into the driveway and pulling it up on the center stand, I turn the bars to the right and turn the key to the right, and the fork lock engages into the frame.
-Before I cover the bike, I give the handlebars a tug to make sure the lock is engaged.
+After rolling the bike out onto the driveway and pulling it up on the center stand, I turned the bars to the right, turned the key to the right, and the fork lock engaged into the frame.
+I give the handlebars a tug to make sure the lock is secure, then cover the bike with an outdoor motorcycle cover.

-The next weekend, I prepare to take a Sunday morning ride.
+The next weekend, I'm ready for my Sunday morning ride.
 I pull on my boots, slip on my jacket, and grab my helmet.
-I put the key in the ignition switch, and it won't turn.
-The key tumbler is stuck in the "lock" position.
+I put the key in the ignition switch, but it won't turn - the key tumbler is stuck in the "lock" position.

 What I Tried